vacoa/zero/README.md

    - The devices should be different, the first one is used as microphone and speaker for the voice assistant and the second one as speaker for the music player
 - From a shell opened with through a VNC session `cd ~/share/app/zero` and launch *Zero* `./main.sh`.
 This will open the default web browser and will ask for your Google account credentials (only the first time).

+## Web application

+[Work in progress]

+## Install LeapMotion

+[Work in progress]

 ## Todos

 - Description to set up the offline music folders
+- Summary of the voice commands that are currently supported

+## References

+[Work in progress]
+- Google APIs
+- Snowboy
+- Django